Ready to get some hands-on experience with the X-Pack machine learning features? This tutorial shows you how to:

 At the end of this tutorial, you should have a good idea of what machine learning is and will hopefully be inspired to use it to detect anomalies in your own data.

-You might also be interested in these video tutorials:
+You might also be interested in these video tutorials, which use the same sample data:

 To follow the steps in this tutorial, you will need the following components of the Elastic Stack: